ScooloV/bbpedia/docs/core_rules.md

 This sequence is repeated until the drive ends with a touchdown, the end of a half or the end of the game:

-« At the beginning of the firrst half, which team kicks-off and which team receives will have been decided by the
+* At the beginning of the first half, which team kicks-off and which team receives will have been decided by the

 coin toss, as described on page 38.

-« At the beginning of the second half, play is reversed,
+* At the beginning of the second half, play is reversed,

 with the team that received and played offence at the start of the game now becoming the kicking team, and vice versa.

-« Should any drive end with a touchdown before the end of the half, the team that scored the touchdown will
+* Should any drive end with a touchdown before the end of the half, the team that scored the touchdown will

 kick to the team that conceded the touchdown.